 Our client's core team uses kubeconfig with client-go authentication executing a python script to get token.
 They all use Macs.
 I use Windows with mingw64.
-No matter how I try to specify path to that script: forward slashes with drive letter between slashes or classic Windows style (even though it is present in PATH), even if I put the script into the same directory as kube config file and don't specify any path, I get Unable to connect to the server: getting credentials: exec: executable <our script name> not found
+No matter how I try to specify path to that script: forward slashes with drive letter between slashes or classic Windows style (even though it is present in PATH), even if I put the script into the same directory as kube config file and don't specify any path, I get Unable to connect to the server: getting credentials: exec: executable <our script name> not found.
+I can execute this script without specifying path to it from CLI just fine.

-I'm just trying to kubectl get pods
+I'm just trying to kubectl get pods.

-Relevant user:
+Relevant user: snippet:

 - name: someName